Conquering Low Self-esteem Through Psychotherapy

 This technique engages you to “talk” to those who have hurt you to release pent-up emotions suppressed over the years.
 You will be asked to visualize the party involved being present in the room and having the opportunity to vent it all and find closure.

-b.
-Inner Child dialogue
+Inner Child Dialogue

 This technique provides the wounded child within you to voice your fears, hurts, and pains.
 It is cathartic and helps release the emotions that have been buried all these years within you.